 That’s a definite advantage.
 But there’s another asset for interns.
 Those accepted into programs with some federal agencies and companies undergo backgrounds checks, and some even receive a security clearance.

 Internships and Security Clearances

 Students new to how the security clearance process works may not realize what a perk this is.
 A security clearance can’t be applied for and it can’t be purchased.
 It can only be issued by the federal government, and only when a job applicant or employee will be working in a position that requires one.
-Employers who need to fill positions requiring a security clearance are often prone to hire someone who already has one from a previous job or military service rather than pay for the background checks, then wait up to a year or more for the clearance to be issued.
+Employers who need to fill positions requiring a security clearance are often prone to hire someone who already has one from a previous job or military service rather than wait up to a year or more for the clearance to be issued – or deal with the uncertainty of wondering if a candidate will be able to obtain the clearance.
 Hence, their value in the job market, and particularly in the defense industry.

 According to the U.S. State Department, all State Department internship programs require background checks that lead to security clearances, with different jobs requiring different levels of clearance.

 Because educators play a major role in preparing students for the job market, they’re taking a closer look at security clearances and their value.
 In doing so, they’re coming up with new ways to introduce them to students.
 Due to the nature of the field, these partnerships are aimed at drawing students majoring in engineering, technology, computer sciences, IT, math, business and human resources.